-Big Dig 4 is the last phase of major reconstruction work in the Downtown corridor of the City of Kingston.
-The project is expected to be complete by the end of 2018.
+Big Dig 4 was the last phase of major reconstruction work in the Downtown corridor of the City of Kingston.
+The project was completed in 2019.
 LCE is extremely proud to have been a part of renewing aging infrastructure within the City of Kingston.

 For more than five decades, Len Corcoran Excavating has prided itself on its ability to communicate effectively, openly and consistently with its existing clients, new clients, future employees, municipal officials, fellow contractors, members of the public and the residents impacted by our work.
 We believe we go above and beyond to ensure our processes, costing and timelines are well articulated, that we welcome and encourage feedback and dialogue and that our key team members are always accessible and available to address concerns, and offer clarifications when required.
 Putting people first, being open, honest and operating with clarity and honesty have been the principles under which LCE has operated since its founding in 1962 and will continue to be the way we do business.
 Click here to learn more.

 2212 Sydenham Road

 Elginburg, ON, K0H 1M0